hojung025/hojung025/README.md

 ## Hi there 👋
+Hello!
+My name is Hojeong Lee, and my student ID is 202232482.
+My major is Law, and I am also pursuing a double major in Software.
 <!--
 **hojung025/hojung025** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.